AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit7.md

 Andrew Meyenn received master of science and master of education degrees from the University of Melbourne in Australia as part of a doctoral program in e-learning.
 He is the head of the information technology (IT) learning area at Wesley College in Melbourne and lectures on IT professional issues at the University of Melbourne and at Central Queensland University.
 Author of a number of textbooks, he is the coauthor, with Richard Jones, of Computer Science: Java Enabled, for use with the International Baccalaureate (IB) diploma program; Meyenn and Jones are developing an online teaching resource for IB computer science.
 He is a member of the Computer Science Teachers Association (CSTA).

-Authored by

-Andrew Meyenn
+Authored by Andrew Meyenn

-Wesley College

-Melbourne, Australia
+Wesley College, Melbourne, Australia